Skip to main content Skip to local navigation

 Hana Holubec is a PhD student at York University in the Science and Technology Studies program.
 Her ongoing research project looks at the programming of humour and laughter into AI and social robotics.
 She holds an honours undergraduate degree in Psychology and a Master’s degree in Science and Technology Studies.
 Her research is informed by her experience as a comedy writer and Improv/clown performer and her work as an arts-based instructor within the disability community, with those living with addiction and mental health issues, and with groups and individuals in bereavement and hospice care.

 Dr. Mai Ibrahim is a recipient of the LA&PS Postdoctoral Fellowship and is working with Professor Kelly Bergstrom.
-Her current research explores toxicity in video games, aiming to identify strategies that self-identified toxic players believe could deter their toxic behavior and to develop genre-specific definitions of toxicity.
-Her work aims to guide game developers in addressing toxic behavior and reveal how genre and non-representational features might unintentionally encourage toxic tendencies.
+Her current research explores toxicity in video games, aiming to identify strategies that self-identified toxic players believe could deter their toxic behaviour and to develop genre-specific definitions of toxicity.
+Her work aims to guide game developers in addressing toxic behaviour and reveal how genre and non-representational features might unintentionally encourage toxic tendencies.
 Ibrahim holds a PhD in Communication, Rhetoric, and Digital Media from North Carolina State University, where her dissertation examined the tension between objects and relations in social VR spaces.

 Graduate Fellow

-Dayna is a PhD Candidate in the Science and Technology Studies program at York University.
+Dayna Jeffrey is a PhD Candidate in the Science and Technology Studies program at York University.
 Her work focuses on technoscientific future narratives and their impact on our presents.

 Dr. Eric Kennedy is an Associate Professor of Disaster & Emergency Management at York University, where he teaches on and researches issues related to emergency planning, preparedness, and response.
 He also serves as Associate Director of York University’s newly-launched Emergency Mitigation, Engagement, Response, and Governance Institute (Y-EMERGE).
 Dr. Kennedy’s work focuses on decision-making, science advice, policy/governance, and knowledge production in disaster and emergency contexts.
 He holds a PhD in the Human & Social Dimensions of Science & Technology from Arizona State University, where his dissertation examined the use of science, evidence, and data in the context of wildfire management in Canada.
 Throughout the COVID-19 pandemic, Dr. Kennedy was principal investigator on a longitudinal project monitoring Canadian attitudes, experiences and adaptations, as well as led an international working group on survey research methodologies in the pandemic context.
 His ongoing research explores issues related to expert judgement and knowledge synthesis in the context of emergency response.